UU-Microbial-Eukaryotes/Metabarcoding_lab/README.md

 # Microbial eukaryotes: Diversity and Evolution

 This is the repository for the **metabarcoding lab** in the microbial eukaryote course at Uppsala University.
+The instructions are available here: https://uu-microbial-eukaryotes.github.io/Metabarcoding_lab/.
 It is created with [bookdown](https://github.com/rstudio/bookdown).

 Code-folding is possible thanks to [Stackoverflow user Sébastien Rochette](https://stackoverflow.com/questions/45360998/code-folding-in-bookdown).